Lincoln-Yuji/Lincoln-Yuji.github.io/_posts/2024-06-26-retrospective-mac0470.md

 which makes it even more impressive in my opinion.

 Unfortunetly we couldn't complete the tutorial to its very end since the Perl Team did not respond any of our emails.
-But we still managed to build and create the `.dev` package, which was enough to exerience the whole process of packaging a Perl library to the Debian's ecossystem.
+But we still managed to build and create the `.deb` package, which was enough to exerience the whole process of packaging a Perl library to the Debian's ecossystem.